 By: Jordin Landen

-The transition to college can feel daunting.
+The transition to college from high school can feel daunting.
 Many students are leaving home to go to a much larger school in a new area.
 This new school may be filled with students from all different places and with a variety of different experiences.
 It's a far cry from the life they're used to, and it can be jarring.
-But there are some things you can do to prepare yourself so you feel more comfortable.
+On top of social changes, College also comes with different education expectations.
+College comes with a lot of changes, but there are some things you can do to prepare yourself so you feel more comfortable.

 The biggest challenge to focus on when making the transition from high school to college is that you'll need to take a lot more responsibility for your own learning.
 In high school, you have a rigid schedule and smaller class sizes, and both factors can help to keep you on track.
 When you're in college, you have a lot more freedom to make your own schedule and the classes can be larger and less frequent.
 It's important to learn the skills you'll need to ensure your own success.

 When it comes down to it, the key to figuring out how to go from high school to college is learning to take more responsibility for yourself and your own success.
-Students who do their best to improve their study skills and manage their time wisely are likely to fare better on campus than those who don't.
+Students who do their best to improve their study skills, manage their time wisely, and making connections with other people are likely to fare better on campus than those who don't.